-How to Optimize Higher Education Websites for Google’s AI-Powered Search Generative Experience
+How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 Kate McGowan May 22, 2024 Kate McGowan SEO Content Associate Persona The Adventurous and Caring Advisor

-Google’s new Search Generative Experience (SGE) and AI Overviews promise to be a major development in Search Engine Optimization (SEO), and we have spent the past year analyzing the potential impact of AI-powered search engines on higher education content marketing.
+Google’s new AI-powered search result, AI Overviews (previously called Search Generative Experience or SGE), promises to be a major development in Search Engine Optimization (SEO).
+Due to the rapid emergence of several AI-enhanced search engines including Google AI Overviews, BingGPT, and seemingly more every day, we have spent the past year analyzing the potential impact of AI powered search engines on higher education content marketing and how to optimize for AI Overviews.

 • A quality warning: “Generative AI is experimental.”